President

 Previously, Rebecca worked at Booz Allen Hamilton, where she provided PM support for Navy Multiband Terminal and Naval Senior Leadership Communications – Aircraft.
 At Booz, she was a project analyst supporting the stand up of NAVWAR 6.0 competency and definition of NAVWAR acquisition process.
 Rebecca holds an MS in global leadership from the University of San Diego and a BA in music and history from Minnesota State University, Mankato.

 Dennis is responsible for the daily operations of Fuse.
-He oversees program execution, leads the program management office, and manages the CORE solution program.
+He oversees production, supply chain, quality, facility and human resource operations.
+Dennis also manages the CORE solution program.
 His commitment to the warfighter and drive for systems engineering excellence comes through in every interaction with the Fuse team and the clients we serve.
 Dennis has a track record of elevating quality management while encouraging innovative approaches, experimentation, and prototyping to solve the next warfighter challenge.

 Before joining Fuse, Dennis served as the Director of Programs Common Mission Management Systems and HALE Mission Control Systems at Northrop Grumman.
 Previously, he served in the US Navy as an Advanced Development Integrated Product Team Leader focused on E-2C/E-2D network-centric warfare and a naval flight officer flying E-2C Hawkeye aircraft.
 Dennis earned a masters from the Joint Massachusetts Institute of Technology (MIT) – Woods Hole Oceanographic Institution (WHOI) Joint Program in Oceanography/Applied Ocean Science and Engineering.
 He holds a BS in electrical engineering from Marquette University.